 Initially, the posture may be kept for a duration of one or two minutes and gradually it can be extended up to five minutes.

 Follow Up Poses

 The following poses are the counterposes for Cobra Pose.

 Cobra Pose for beginners

 If strain or pressure is experienced at your back or neck, adjust the elbow and neck or release the posture.
 By routine practice, increase the duration of posture.

-The following postures are variations and belong to the group of Cobra Pose.
+The following postures are variations that belong to the group Cobra Pose.